What is rent to own?

 Who is responsible for any repairs?

 As it’s your home, we expect you to look after the property and keep it in a good state of repair, including day-to-day maintenance and repairs.
 Prior to buying any property, we will commission a full survey to identify issues that may arise during the rental period.
-If significant issues are discovered, we wouldn’t buy the property.
+If significant issues are discovered, we wouldn’t acquire the property.
 Additionally, we will have buildings insurance which would cover any major issues that may arise.

 Can I have a pet in the property?